starandtina/backend-interview-questions/README.md

   Jobs are created by users, so each job is associated with a certain user id.
 The execution time of a job varies.
 It is possible a job takes hours up­ to days.
 There's a fixed number of job consumers and each of them pops a job from the queue and executes it.

-  In such a system like above, a common problem is if a user creates too many jobs and each takes quite long time to execute, he may exhausts all the job consumers and other users can’t get their jobs run.
+  In such a system like above, a common problem is if a user creates too many jobs and each takes quite long time to execute, he may exhausts all the job consumers and other users can't get their jobs run.

   To improve the quality of service, only one job from the same user can be executed at the same time, and no more than `M` jobs can be queued for the same user (all up­coming jobs will be rejected).
   The order of jobs pushed by the same user must be preserved.